suparna-khamaru/hackerrank-in-swift/README.md

 # hackerrank-in-swift
-Some of the popular ds &amp; algo programs in Swift
+Some of the popular ds &amp; algos in Swift